ovska/FlameCsv/docs/docs/architecture.md

 As much as possible is read from @"System.Buffers.ReadOnlySequence`1.First" (or in the case of an array or a string, all of it) before falling back to working with the sequence directly.

-The segmented nature however also necessitates some deviation from the "zero-copy/allocation"-goal in the case of a single CSV record being split across two or more sequences.
+The segmented nature of the data also requires deviation from the "zero-copy/allocation"-goal in the case of a single CSV record being split across two or more sequences.
 A fragmented record is parsed using @"System.Buffers.SequenceReader`1" and copied to a pooled buffer.
 This is one of the few cases in the reading routine when an allocation and a copy has to be made.
 This is relatively rare in the grand scheme of things, as a buffer size of 4096 (a common default) can fit